ioer-dresden/carto-lab-docker/docs/use-cases.md

 If you need to change/update packages in `worker_env`, you have two main options:

-* temporarily:
+## Temporary package installs

 * open a terminal in Jupyter Lab, type `bash`
 * type `conda activate worker_env`
 * install your dependencies (e.g. `conda install hdbscan`)

+!!! note
+    The `worker_env` will be reset once the Carto-Lab Docker container is restarted.

+## Persistent package installs

+There are several options to do this.
+See the [Jupyter introduction](/jupyter/#creating-a-custom-environment) for a quick way to create a new environment.

+If you make use of custom environments often, you may want to add a persistent bind mount to Carto-Lab Docker configuration, where the bind mount points to a location _outside of the container_.
+This folder can be used inside the container to store persistent information such as custom environments.

-* persistently, create your own environment in a bind-mount and install the IPKernel:
+### Create your own environment in a bind-mount and install the IPKernel

 * you can install additional environments to `/env` folder, which is bind-mounted to `${HOME}/envs` (by default) using the environment variable `CONDA_ENVS`, see `.env` and the `docker-compose.yml`
 * optionally update `CONDA_ENVS` in `.env` with a bind-path to your needs
 * in JupyterLab, install a new environment with the prefix:
     * open a terminal in Jupyter Lab, type `bash`
     * create an envrionment using conda
     * make sure to install `ipykernel` as a package (below we use `pip numpy pandas` as example packages)
     ```bash
     conda create \
         --prefix /envs/example_env \
         --channel conda-forge \
         pip numpy pandas ipykernel
     conda activate /envs/example_env
     ```
     - afterwards, link the env kernel to Jupyter/ IPython
     - this only needs to be done once
     ```
     /envs/example_env/bin/python \
     	-m ipykernel install --user --name=example_env
     conda deactivate
     ```
 * refresh with <kbd>F5</kbd>, open a notebook and select the new environment

-    * remember:
+!!! warning
     * Every time you reset/pull new versions of CartoLab-Docker, you will need to re-link kernels
     * You are responsible for upgrading or backing up your environment, it is not maintained within the Docker container

 ## Further options for package installation